Harshini Shanker

 Abstract: This paper investigates how regime uncertainty, ideological shifts, and belief-driven expectations affect investment behavior and asset prices.
 Transitions between political regimes distort market signals and alter risk premia.
 The model endogenizes asset returns, participation, and long-run wealth accumulation under dynamic regime-switching beliefs.
 [Work in progress]

-Outside economics, I write about London theatre at TheatreBee, tutor students in the sciences, economics and mathematics, and delight in curious datasets—see Data is Plural.
+Outside research, I write about London theatre at TheatreBee, tutor students in the sciences, economics and mathematics, and delight in curious dataset compilations such as Data is Plural.

 Last updated: July 2025